-Exploration of the events that happen in the classroom, whether or not they are simulated, can enhance the development of reflexive curiosity and the capacities of, sense-making, reflexivity and practical judgement.
-This can help to develop the cultural literacy/feel for the game required to play and/or challenge it more skilfully.
-Of course, useful lessons do not always materialise and some exercises fall flat, irrespective of the quality of the reflection.
-At UH, we still ask participants to complete programme evaluations (happy sheets), and for the experiential exercises we use on MSOL we ask participants to rate learning and enjoyment separately.
+Exploration of events that happen in the classroom, whether simulated or not, can help to enhance the development of reflexive curiosity - the capacities of sensemaking, reflexivity, and practical judgement (see Chapter 8).
+This supports the development of the cultural literacy/feel for the game required to play and/or challenge it more skilfully.
+Of course, useful lessons will not always materialise, and some exercises will fall flat, irrespective of the quality of the reflection.
+At UH, we still ask participants to complete programme evaluations (happy sheets), and for the experiential exercises we use on MSOL, we ask participants to rate learning and enjoyment separately.
 As one would anticipate, opinions vary with responses against each activity ranging from high enjoyment/low learning, through low enjoyment/high learning, to high enjoyment/high learning.
-As noted above, the longitudinal nature of the programme and the development of what Ava refers to above as a 'safe space' contributes to the engagement in and subsequent usefulness of experiential exercises, yet not everyone is able or inclined to commit to programmes comprising twelve days (as both MSOL and LTC currently do).
-In the next chapter, I explore what I have been doing to accommodate colleagues who fall into this category and take a reflexively curious look at action learning (Revans, 1980).
+As noted above, the longitudinal nature of the programme and the development of what Ava refers to above as a 'safe space' contributes to the engagement in and subsequent usefulness of experiential exercises, yet not everyone is able or inclined to commit to programmes comprising 12 days (as both MSOL and LTC currently do).
+In the next chapter, I explore what I have been doing to accommodate participants who fall into this category and take a reflexively curious look at action learning (Revans, 1980).